Bar With Homemade 'Lynch Kaepernick' Doormat Can't Figure Out Why Everyone Is Calling It Racist

 Burle said he doesn’t understand why so many people found his display to be deeply racist.
 Nevertheless, he has since reversed the jerseys to read “Kaepernick Lynch,” instead of the other way around.

-“It’s not a race thing,” he told KOMO.
+“It’s not a race thing,” he told KOMU.
 “A lot of people want to twist it around to be a race thing.”

 Sloan told HuffPost he welcomed the repositioning of the jerseys into a slightly less offensive position, but noted the issue is far, far bigger than many people realize.